ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-23-DieselVortex.md

 ## Translated conversations analysis

 Most messages were written in Armenian using Latin script.
 Where possible, we translated them to better understand campaign context.
-Seeing how the speak to each other, on the day to day, in their private Telegram chat provides a lot of insight.
+Seeing how they speak to each other, on the day to day, provided a lot of insight to the operation.
 For some reason, some accounts only had their Telegram ID and not username.
 I've named these `TA1` and `TA2`.
 The other usernames were found within the logs.

 [![1](/assets/images/cargo/17.png){: .align-center .img-border}](/assets/images/cargo/17.png)
 <p class="figure-caption">Translated Chat Excerpt</p>

-2 members of **Diesel Vortex** on the *Global Profit Platform* had a conversation with one asking "do we have an MC with 250k cargo?".
-Here they are referring to a compromised Motor Carrier with 250k worth of cargo.
-Although the currency is not stated - we presume they are discussing USD as they are targeting US companies.

-This chat real
+Two members of **Diesel Vortex** discuss whether they have an "do we have an MC with 250k cargo?".
+This suggests they’re looking for a usable carrier identity (or a compromised carrier account) suitable for high-value freight.
+In the freight ecosystem, higher cargo values typically mean stricter verification and insurance requirements, indicating the group is planning for higher-trust, higher-value loads rather than relying on opportunistic phishing alone.

 ### Links to Armenia